The most adorable classic vintage underwear online. Free Shipping on all UK orders.

-Buying vintage slips should always be a pleasure – but to avoid disappointment if the slip sizes are all wrong you can take note of one or two simple gems of slip buying wisdom before you go any further.
+Buying vintage slips should always be a pleasure – but you can avoid disappointment of a badly fitting slip if you take note of some simple slip buying advice before you go any further.

-Just because a vintage slip has a size label, that doesn’t mean it is actually that slip size!
-Vintage size labels are notoriously inaccurate, so in the end it’s best to ignore them.
+Just because a vintage slip or petticoat has a size label, that doesn’t mean it is actually that stated size!
+Vintage size labels are notoriously inaccurate, so in the end it is definitely best to ignore them and measure instead.
 It is not the least bit unusual to find slips in my stock with size labels showing 3 or even 4 sizes out from what they really should be!
 You are buying a virtually unique piece, just for you, so you should make absolutely sure that it fits like it was made especially for you.

 Any responsible vintage seller should be able to provide you with these proper measurements.
 If they can’t, or won’t, be cautious!
 There is no reason why modern sizes can’t be mentioned in a listing too, but only as a loose guide.

 As you look around the internet you will see lots of ‘size comparison charts’ and – scarily – hardly any two are alike and they all differ wildly from one and another.
 How can this be?
 Well, to be honest, there has never been true consistency with garment sizing, vintage or not.
 You can tell this by the different interpretations of modern sizes you encounter when you go from store to store – some are way bigger/smaller than others.

 Just to go back to what I said at the beginning of this page – if you want to be really sure if a vintage slip will fit or not, please take a little extra time and effort to work with the true measurements given – they are the one and only way to get the right size!